shuozhixu/HEAM_2025/README.md

 	sh post_jobs.sh

-to get a file `gamma.txt`, which contains the GSFE surface and is compatible with the UCSB version of [PFDD](https://github.com/shuozhixu/PFDD) code.
+to get a file `gamma.txt`, which contains the GSFE surface and is compatible with the [PFDD](https://github.com/shuozhixu/PFDD) code.
 Note that in the subdirectory `0`, the file `gsfe` is the same GSFE curve calculated in [a previous project](https://github.com/shuozhixu/Modelling_2024), albeit for a different alloy there, CoCrNi.

-However, `gamma.txt` only contains the GSFE surface on one shift plane.
-According to [a previous paper](http://dx.doi.org/10.1016/j.cma.2021.114426), multiple GSFE surfaces need to be calculated to obtain a good statistics of the GSFE surface in an alloy.
+However, `gamma.txt` only contains the GSFE surface on one slip plane.
+According to [a previous work](http://dx.doi.org/10.1016/j.cma.2021.114426), multiple GSFE surfaces need to be calculated to obtain a good statistics of the GSFE surface in an alloy.

-To obtain other GSFE surfaces on other shift planes, create 19 more directories, `gsfe-2`, `gsfe-3`, ..., `gsfe-20`, and copy all necessary files to each.
+To obtain other GSFE surfaces on other parallel slip planes, create 19 more directories, `gsfe-2`, `gsfe-3`, ..., `gsfe-20`, and copy all necessary files to each.

 Take `gsfe-2` as an example.
 Change the last integer (by default `1`) in line 34 of `lmp_gsfe.in` to `2`, matching the number after `gsfe-`.
 Then within `gsfe-2/`,